 Supply Chain Case Study: See how changes to truck routing and package tracking improved routing and fuel efficiency for JB Hunt.

 With the introduction of Bluetooth® Low Energy (BLE) beacons, companies have been able to improve the logistics of their business in a much more efficient (and affordable) way than what was delivered with RFID.
 Early adoption of beacons was often used for indoor navigation, where GPS signal was unreliable.
 Shockoe has tackled this through a great personalized tour experience app with Anheuser-Busch.
 Uses have expanded to allow workers to efficiently navigate and locate items in storage, as well as being able to give a customer the ability to find the product they are looking for in a retail store.
 In addition to location proximity, beacons can also be fitted with additional sensors for light, humidity, and temperature; which expands their many uses to areas such as storage and transportation.
-A beacons low cost, enhanced battery lifetime, and the fact that they can be used with mobile devices (bypassing the need for specialized equipment), makes them particularly ideal for supply chain operations.
+A beacons low cost, enhanced battery lifetime, and the fact that they can be used with mobile devices (bypassing the need for specialized equipment) makes them particularly ideal for supply chain operations.
+Such as:

 - Alert personnel that humidity levels for monitored goods are above acceptable range and direct them to the location using their mobile device